Chiasung/ChunML.github.io/_posts/2018-11-02-What-I-talk-about-Tensorflow.md

 > Hey Trung, what is the difference between tf.contrib.layers and tf.layers?
 Oh, and what is the TF-Slim thing?
 And now we have the godd*** tf.estimator.
 What are all these for?
 What are we supposed to use?

 To be honest, when I started using Tensorflow, I was in that situation too.
 Tensorflow was already pretty bulky back then, and to make things even worse, it just kept getting bigger and bigger.
-If you don't believe me, just look at the size of the installation file and compare it with previous versions.
+If you don't believe me, just look at the size of the current installation package and compare it to previous versions.

-But then, I suddenly got an idea.
+But wait!
+I just got an idea.
 Why not create a series of blog posts about Tensorflow ;)

 ### Objectives
 ***